bgamari/ghc-wiki-import/type-functions-syn-tc.md

 Roughly, we perform the following two steps.

 1. Generate the appropriate implication constraint out of the program text.
 That's easy cause GHC supports now implication constraints.

-(there are some potential subtleties, see GENERATEIMP below).
+(There are some potential subtleties, see GENERATEIMP below).
 1. Solve the implication constraint by applying axioms and local assumptions until the (local) property is verified.
 That's the hard part.